 Marine Life Search / Panama Canal

-The diverse islands and islets in the Gulf of Panamá are all unique, and on your last day, its captain’s choice as you cruise among them.
-Hosting hundreds of avian species, you may enjoy superb bird watching on a skiff exploration, and watch for mobula rays flying across the water.
-Later, transit from ocean to ocean along the 48-mile Panamá Canal (time varies depending on when the lock authority gives the final go ahead for your evening transit).
+The diverse islands and islets in the Gulf of Panamá are all unique, and on your last day, it’s the captain’s choice as you cruise among them.
+Hosting hundreds of avian species, you may enjoy superb bird watching on a skiff exploration, and watch for Mobula rays flying across the water.
+Later, transit from ocean to ocean along the 48-mile Panamá Canal (time varies depending on when the lock authority gives the final go-ahead for your evening transit).
 Join your shipmates on deck for a toast as the canal lights up and the temperature subsides.
 A story of engineering and human tenacity, it took over 75,000 workers to build it.
 Celebrate this unforgettable voyage with a special farewell dinner, and then join your expedition team for a slideshow highlighting the week’s adventures.

 Panama City / Disembarkation / Departure